ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 * Each script can be defined on the source database to trigger ETL from a single collection, multiple selected collections or be applied to **all** documents regardless of the associated collection(s).

+* For the destination cluster to trust the source, you must [pass the .pfx certificate from the source to the destination cluster](../../../server/security/authentication/certificate-management#enabling-communication-between-servers-importing-and-exporting-certificates).

 * In this page:
   * [Transformation Script Options](../../../server/ongoing-tasks/etl/raven#transformation-script-options)